What does an Addiction Counselor in Arkansas do? What is Their Job Role?

 Supervised Practice Requirements

-In order for these supervised hours to count toward earning an independent license, the supervising counselor must be licensed and approved by the Arkansas board.
+In order for these supervised hours to count toward earning an independent license, the supervising drug abuse counselor must be licensed and approved by the Arkansas Substance Abuse Certification Board.

 It's also worth pointing out that internships do not count toward this requirement.